Tamagotchi Plaza: Tamagotchi Uni features

-The game can connect to Tamagotchi Uni devices.
-This allows players to gain access to exclusive items and events.
+The game can connect to Tamagotchi Uni virtual pets, allowing players to gain access to exclusive items and events.
 This functionality is similar to how the website TamaTown functioned, which allowed players to exchange items between the website and their Tamagotchi Connection toys.
 Players get rewards in both Uni and Plaza, including additional ways to earn Gotchi, limited items, minigames, and exclusive Tamagotchis.